How's Your Score?

 A FICO score is a collection of your years of credit history based on an instrument developed by Fair Isaac and Company.
 Most people usually have a score of 650, but scores are tiered from 300 to 850.
 In recent years, however, some people have seen their score drop by hundreds of points because of loss of employment, delinquent credit card accounts, or credit card accounts that were closed because they don't carry a balance.
 Some of the factors in calculating your FICO score are:

-- Credit to Debt Ratio — How much do you owe versus how much credit you have available?
+- Credit to Debt Ratio — How much do you owe versus your available credit?

-Get more information by visiting myFICO.com, Fair Isaac's informational site and review your credit history for free at annualcreditreport.com.
+Get more information by visiting myFICO.com, Fair Isaac's informational site and once per year, for free, you can review all three of your credit reports at annualcreditreport.com.
 And, for a small payment, you can get your FICO score from each bureau on their websites: equifax.com, experian.com and transunion.com.